7 Online Zero Waste Stores We Love In Australia

 Kira Simpson

-Plastic is everywhere.
-From water bottles to grocery bags to almost all our food, even bananas are wrapped in it these days!
-So it’s no surprise that over the last ten years, humans have produced more plastic than during the entirety of our history.
+Plastic is everywhere – from water bottles to grocery bags to almost all our food (yes, even bananas come wrapped in it these days).
+Over the last ten years, humans have produced more plastic than in the entirety of our history.

-Australians discard nearly 10 billion pieces of single-use plastic a year – the majority of which ends up in landfill (only 12% of that’s recycled) and takes centuries to break down.
-If we continue at this rate, our oceans will be home to more plastic than fish by 2050.
+Australians throw away nearly 10 billion pieces of single-use plastic each year.
+Only 12% is recycled, and the rest lingers in landfill for centuries.
+If we keep going at this rate, our oceans could hold more plastic than fish by 2050.

 Image via Seed & Sprout